krispayne/keepalived/doc/source/software_design.rst

     MISC_CHECK
         This check allows a user-defined script to be run as the health checker.
 The result must be 0 or 1.
 The script is run on the director box and this is an ideal way to test in-house applications.
 Scripts that can be run without arguments can be called using the full path (i.e. /path_to_script/script.sh).
 Those requiring arguments need to be enclosed in double quotes (i.e. “/path_to_script/script.sh arg 1 ... arg n ”)

-The goal for Keepalived is to define a generic framework easily extensible for adding new checkers modules.
+The goal for Keepalived is to define a generic framework that is easily extensible for adding new checker modules.
 If you are interested in the development of existing or new checkers, have a look at the *keepalived/check* directory in the source:

 https://github.com/acassen/keepalived/tree/master/keepalived/check